Info Sessions & Trainings

 CASA volunteer advocates are the only volunteers appointed by a judge and empowered to stand up for an abused or neglected child.
 We ask each volunteer to make a 12-month commitment, or serve until a permanent plan for the child's care has been implemented.
 CASA Mentors are appointed by the CASA program and must make a one year commitment to serve a youth over 18.

-We encourage you to attend an information session to learn more about the role of a CASA advocate or mentor.
-Learn about our information sessions below.
+We encourage you to attend an Information Session to learn more about the role of a CASA advocate or mentor.

 If you have determined you would like to apply to become a CASA volunteer advocate or mentor, click here to download an application.